 3. The methods you think you will use to pursue the key questions;

-4. Two potential supervisors for your research – please refer to the staff profiles as listed by research group/interest.
+4. Two potential supervisors for your research - please refer to the staff profiles as listed by the school website.

-In considering your application, significant weight will be given to the extent to which you can demonstrate a clearly thought out and specific interest in research and how this would fit into the wider context of research undertaken in the department.
+In considering your application, significant weight will be given to the extent to which you can demonstrate a clearly thought out and specific interest in research.